FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 For a discussion of the BGPsec threat model and related security considerations, please see {{RFC7132}}.
 The security considerations of {{RFC4272}} also apply to FC-BGP.

-# Comparison to Other Technologies

-## BGPsec

-See {{Introduction}}.

-## ASPA

-The ASPA {{ASPA-Profile}} {{ASPA-Verification}} mechanism is designed to solve the problem of route leak with RPKI ASPA signed objects and AS_PATH attribute.
-However, it does not protect the AS_PATH attribute.
-Thus, ASPA and FC-BGP are complementary technologies.

-## Only to Customer (OTC) Attribute

-OTC is a route-leak detection and prevention mechanism.
-However, the OTC value itself is not protected.
-It can be forged.
-With the signature, FC-BGP can protect the Flags-OTC flag.
-So the FC-BGP route leak prevention mechanism is complementary to the OTC attribute.

 # IANA Considerations {#iana-considerations}

 TBD.
 Wait for IANA to assign FC-BGP-UPDATE-PATH-ATTRIBUTE-TYPE.